Toulouse6/crypto-land/README.md

 CryptoLand is a cryptocurrency tracking app that allows users to select the favorite coins and view their live stats, including price data in multiple currencies.

 - **Select up to 5 cryptocurrencies to track their live price.**
-- **View real-time price data for selected coins in USD, EUR or ILS.**
+- **View real-time price data for selected coins in USD, EUR & ILS.**

 **Git Page:**
 <br>https://toulouse6.github.io/crypto-land/